ThomasMJosline/CTBhackthon/level3_design/README.md

 The updated design is checked in as Elevator_controller_fix.v

 ## Verification Strategy
-The bug was inserted for the hackathon purpose and the test cases were generated accordingly.
+The first bug was inserted for the hackathon purpose and the test cases were generated accordingly.
+The second test was made by observing this design and then comparing with the practical model.

 ## Is the verification complete ?
 In the design, there are some bugs that are related to the design. e.g.: